 If it takes the client longer than usual to evaluate a sensor, it might pass "current result unavailable" to its peer.
 The sensor process continues on the client, and when it is complete, the client sends its updated answer.
-The results grid is then updated.
+The Tanium Console then updates the Question Results grid.

 [Results Currently Unavailable]

 Indicates the Tanium Server cannot correctly parse an answer.
 If this occurs, contact your technical account manager (TAM).

 Use the filter controls to display only rows that match the specified criteria.

 When you use the Filter By Text field, the Tanium Server filters the Question Results grid without reissuing the question.
 Select the Contains or Does not contain operator, enter a search string, and click Search .